goauthentik/authentik/website/docs/core/brands.md

 ## Branding

-The brand can configure the branding title (shown in website document title and several other places), and the sidebar/header logo.
+The brand can configure the branding title (shown in website document title and several other places), and the sidebar/header logo that appears in the upper left of the product interface.